neil-rubens/aws-lambda-scala-api-gateway/README.md

 Simplest way is to configure through `IAM/Roles/Create Role Policy`

-p.s. you can look up the arn of `role` of your lambda in `Lambda / Functions / YOUR-FUNCTION`; ARN is in the top right corner.
+p.s. you can look up the `role` name of your lambda see `Lambda/Functions/YOUR-Function/Configuration/Role`